Table of Contents

 Online customers have short memories and quickly forget that they were interested in your product, especially if they already bought from a competitor.
 One bad-tempered day they may label your email as spam; a good auto-responder company will handle this correctly on your behalf.

 I hope the reasons above have convinced you that as soon as you get a blog / website your first priority is to add a list-building (or lead capture) form.
-I have several on this site for various products and services.

 Which Auto-Responder To Use?